SidRichardsQuantum/Variational_Quantum_Eigensolver/THEORY.md

 ## Quantum Phase Estimation

-The **Quantum Phase Estimation (QPE)** algorithm is a cornerstone of quantum computation for extracting **eigenvalues** of unitary operators.
+The **Quantum Phase Estimation (QPE)** algorithm is a cornerstone of quantum computation for extracting eigenvalues of unitary operators.
-In the context of quantum chemistry, QPE can be used to determine the **electronic ground-state energy** of a molecule by estimating the eigenenergies of the **time-evolution operator**.
+In the context of quantum chemistry, QPE can be used to determine the electronic ground-state energy of a molecule by estimating the eigenenergies of the time-evolution operator.
+QPE is implemented for H₂ as a reference system, exploring both noiseless and noisy phase estimation under controlled depolarizing and amplitude damping channels.

 ### QPE Background